localstack/pre-commit-hooks/README.md

 ## Available Hooks

-- `upgrade-deps-if-changed`: This hook will notify contributors if the `setup.cfg` file has changed and the pinned dependencies do not satisfy the `setup.cfg` file.
+- `check-pinned-deps-for-needed-upgrade`: This hook will notify contributors if the `setup.cfg` file has changed and the pinned dependencies do not satisfy the `setup.cfg` file.

 ## Adding new Hooks